 In 2004, Lisa initiated a training with 180 officers in the Massachusetts Bay Transit Authority (MBTA) Transit Police to improve police/youth interactions, to increase officers’ skills in working with youth, and to support officers’ development of innovative approaches to policing large groups of teens in public transit areas.
 The impacts of her advocacy and training efforts led to an 84% reduction in juvenile arrests by the MBTA Transit Police.
 She then conducted a training with over 100 officers in the Everett Police Department which led to a 50% reduction in juvenile arrests.
-Her later assessment and training of 235 officers in the Cambridge Police Department led to 65% decline in juvenile arrests and a reorganization of the way that Department provides services to youth.
+Her later assessment and training of 235 officers in the Cambridge Police Department led to 71% decline in juvenile arrests over the next 10 years and supported the reorganization of the way that Department’s officers provide services to youth.

 Prior to forming Strategies for Youth, from 1999 to 2008, Lisa served as policy specialist and then as Managing Director of the Juvenile Justice Center of Suffolk Law School.
 There, Lisa focused on public policy advocacy on behalf of court-involved teens.
 She monitored juveniles’ civil rights issues regarding police treatment, tracked trends in the Center’s cases, and also monitored and challenged legislation affecting youth in the juvenile justice system.